ryanygu/image-tagger/README.md

 # Image Tagger

 Image Tagger provides an easy way to manage and organize your photos.

+UI made with JavaFX and SceneBuilder.
+Implements MVC and Observer design patterns as well as multiple SOLID OOP principles.

 ### Usage